-When Maryh mentioned to me that some simmers were asking if there was SecuROM in the new Sims2 version I decided to take a look under the hood.
-I then found EA had put/left SecuROM Version 07.40.0009 in their nice Free Sims2 Ultimate Collection which they plan to sell in their store soon.
+When Maryh mentioned to me that some simmers were asking if there was SecuROM in the newer Sims2 version I decided to take a look under the hood.
+I then found EA had put/left SecuROM Version 07.40.0009 in their nice Free Sims2 Ultimate Collection which they will probably plan to sell in their store soon enough.

 We've done screenshots of a few files and registry keys in which people may want to know of in the event of troubleshooting purposes.
 As far as we know EA has decided to provide everyone a free, but unscrubbed copy of Sims 2 Ultimate Collection, which is no different to the previous versions of Sims 2 that EA have supplied / sold in the past.

 Please let me know if people are having issues with SecuROM / Sims 2.
 So far with my initial playthrough, everything was okay.
 The issues I came across was accessing some files and registry keys in which SecuROM had denied me (admin) access.

 For more proof... look through this zipped file.

 I'll be uninstalling Origin, SecuROM and the Sims 2 Ultimate Collection today and if anyone else wants to do the same, but need help with removing SecuROM, you can use this as your guide.